capaj/Moonridge/README.md

         //use any query method except distinct, remove, update })

-Of course it is not as simple as this, you need to connect to your backend and declaratively define mr-controller in your html, but that is also very simple.
+Also you need to connect to your backend, but that is also very simple.
 See [test/index.html](https://github.com/capaj/Moonridge/blob/master/test/index.html)

 ##Errorhandling